Ch3rry-Pi3-Azure/Azure-3-Tier-VNet/README.md

 # Azure VNets & Subnets (IaC)

-Terraform-first Azure networking project focused on VNets, subnets, NSGs, and private connectivity.
+Terraform-first Azure networking project focusing on VNets, subnets, NSGs, and private connectivity.
 The repo is built one resource at a time to keep changes clear and repeatable.

 <img src="img/system_design.png" alt="System design diagram" width="100%">